OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-39.md

 She caught him by his garment and said, “Lie with me!”
 But he left his garment in her hand and fled outside.

 ## Genesis 39:13
-When she saw that he had left his garment in her hand and had fled outside,
+Realising that he had left his garment in her hand and had fled outside,

 ## Genesis 39:14
 she called to her household servants and said, “Look, this Hebrew has been brought to us to mock us!
 He came in to lie with me, but I screamed.